SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/web_element.en.md

 ## Find Element

-It is used to find an element and returns a single WebElement reference, that can be used for future element actions
+It is used to find an element and returns a first matching single WebElement reference, that can be used for future element actions

 {{< code-tab >}}